jaimejim/jaimejim.github.io/_posts/2017-03-22-links-json.markdown

 **3. Response in CBOR**

-CBOR would have two variants, pure CBOR in hexadecimal, which is a priori unintelligible for readers:
+CBOR would have two variants, pure CBOR in hexadecimal, which would a priori be unintelligible for readers:

 ``` c
 85a301680c623430076c ...